makinox/makinox-ui/README.md

 # @makinox/makinox-ui

-A little ui library.
+A little UI library with basic components and near zero dependencies and hard configurations.

 ## Used

-- React
+- Stiches
-- Storyboard
+- Storyboard `Only for development`
+- React `Only for storybook visualization, you can use any framework you like`

 Link to [makinox-ui!](https://makinox-ui.jesusbossa.dev/)